-The parentage of this hybrid is unclear but thought to be a hybrid of Hylotelephium spectabile and Hylotelephium telephium.
+The parentage of this hybrid is unclear but thought to be a result of the cross between Hylotelephium spectabile and Hylotelephium telephium.
 It was found amongst a batch of Hylotelephium spectabile 'Meteor' and introduced by Joe Sharman, who owns Monksilver Nursery in Cottenham, a village in Cambridgeshire, England.

-Hylotelephium 'Carl', formerly known as Sedum 'Carl', is a succulent that forms a compact clump of fleshy, gray-green, rounded, and slightly serrated leaves on stout, upright, reddish stems.
+Hylotelephium 'Carl', formerly known as Sedum 'Carl', is a succulent plant that forms a compact clump of thick fleshy gray-green leaves on upright stout reddish stems.
 It grows up to 18 inches (45 cm) tall with a spread of 24 inches (60 cm).
-Clusters of long-lasting, brilliant magenta-pink, star-shaped flowers appear on reddish stems from late summer to fall.
+The leaves are rounded and slightly serrated.
+Clusters of long-lasting brilliant magenta-pink star-shaped flowers appear on reddish stems from late summer to fall.

 How to Grow and Care for Hylotelephium 'Carl'

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. 'Carl' in an area of your garden that gets 6 hours of sunlight a day.